mro-intelligence/personal_weather_station/README.md

 # WH24B Weather Station Data Collector

-This tool collects weather data from an weather station using rtl_433 and uploads it to Weather Underground Personal Weather Station (PWS).
+This tool collects data from a personal weather station and uploads it to Weather Underground.
+It currently works with the WH24B weather station but could be configured to support other weather stations.

 ## Requirements